 IVDD (Intervertebral Disc Disease) is the most significant health issue in Dachshunds and is a disease resulting in degeneration of the discs in the spine.
 It is reported that 20 - 25% of Dachshunds will suffer with some degree of back problems within their lifetime (1 in 4).
-Unfortunately there is no health test for IVDD as yet, however, a new X-Ray screening programme has been launched which will prove invaluable to the breed.
+Unfortunately there is no health test for IVDD as yet, however, a new X-Ray screening programme has been launched that may provide some risk assessment.
 Severity ranges from mild discomfort and pain through to total paralysis.
 Symptoms typically occur between the ages of 4-7 years old, but can occur at any age and can literally happen overnight.

 Why Dachshunds have short legs

 Man and dog have been working together for a very long time.
 Archaeologists have found bones that appear to be from domestic dogs dating from 15,000 years ago, but genetic research suggests that the split between the dog and the grey wolf started about 40,000 years ago.

 There were about five separate times when the wolf came into the dog’s family tree, but by about 14,000 years ago the dog was probably very much a domestic animal, although they may still have looked a lot like wolves (Parker, 2010, Savolainen, 2002).
 Indeed, there are some dog breeds around that still look very wolf-like, even today.